 - Complete the eTA NZ form

-- Make sure your passport has up to 3 months validity remaining from the date(s) on which you intend to pass through NZ
+- Make sure your passport has 3 months validity remaining from the date(s) on which you intend to pass through NZ

 - Pay the eTA fee with a valid debit or credit card